Kidney Transplant Process

 Getting On the Organ Transplant Waiting List

-After receiving approval for transplantation, newly evaluated patients are added to the national United Network for Organ Sharing (UNOS)'s deceased kidney waiting list.
-Blood type, length of time on the waiting lists, and organ size are all considered when matching organs and recipients.
+After receiving approval for transplantation, newly evaluated patients are added to the national United Network for Organ Sharing (UNOS) deceased donor kidney waiting list.
+Blood type, time on the waiting list and organ size are all considered when matching organs and recipients.

 Types of Donor Kidney Transplants

-More than 100,000 people were on the waiting list for a kidney transplant in the United States, according to the National Kidney Foundation.
-The average wait time for a kidney from a deceased donor can be at least 3.6 years.
+More than 90,000 people are on the waiting list for a kidney transplant in the United States, according to the National Kidney Foundation.
+The average wait time for a kidney from a deceased donor can be three to five years.

 Kidneys can come from either deceased or living donors.
 Because of the shortage of deceased donors, more and more people are considering living donors.